 - To the bowl of your Kitchen aide, add the flour yeast sugar and salt.
 Whisk lightly to combine.

-Melt the shortening for a few seconds.
-Add it to the flour mixture.
+Add the shortening to the flour mixture.
 Using the paddle attachment, at level 2, begin to mix slowly.
-You may need to scrape down the sides of the bowl from time to time.
+You may need to scrape down the sides one time.
+Switch to the hook attachment.

-At this point you will add some flour, just 1/2 tablespoon at a time, until the dough ball forms and comes away from the sides of the bowl.
+At this point if the dough seems a little wet add 1 tablespoon of flour.
+If not, keep on mixing.
+Yes, keep mixing until the dough ball forms and comes completely away from the sides of the bowl.
 At this point the dough is ready.
-Transfer the dough to a lightly floured flat surface and work in just enough flour so it's not sticky.
+Drizzle some oil over the bread dough and transfer flat surface.